 There a number of ways the IRS can be tipped off to the existence of your foreign accounts.

-- John Doe summons, treaty requests, and deferred prosecution agreements
+- Information received from audits of 3rd parties, John Doe summons, and DOJ deferred prosecution agreements with foreign financial institutions.

 Information Document Request

-Every IRS examination begins with the issuance of an Information Document Request (IDR).
+All IRS examinations begin with the issuance of an Information Document Request (IDR).
 These are documents that you must provide to the IRS.

 If you refuse to or are unable to provide the requested documents, the IRS will summons 3rd parties, such as accountants and financial institutions to obtain that information.
-If the 3rd parties are located abroad, there are additional hurdles the government has to jump through but they will get the information, for example, by issuing a John Doe summons or making a treaty request.
+If the 3rd parties are located abroad, there are additional hurdles the government has to jump through but they will get the information, for example, by issuing a summons (if there is U.S. presence) or making a treaty request.

-The below is an IDR for a client we represented in an FBAR/income tax audit of their foreign accounts non-compliance.
+The below is an example of an IDR for a taxpayer under audit for possible foreign accounts non-compliance.
 The client failed to voluntary disclose their foreign assets before the audit.

 Form 4564 – Information Document Request